-Looking only at the subset of the data where all 3 raters rated the same artifacts (Appendix, section 7.B.3.i), we find that for each rubric category, the intercept-only model is adequate.
+First, looking only at the subset of the data where all 3 raters looked at the same artifacts (Appendix, section 7.B.3.i), we find that for each rubric category, the intercept-only model is adequate.
 None of the likelihood ratio tests for nested fixed effects yield p-values that are statistically significant at the 5% level, so no interaction terms and random effects are not considered for this subset of the data.